To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Do Dogs Need Glasses?

-Some research has shown that many dogs are naturally nearsighted, so they may benefit from glasses.
+Some research has shown that many dogs are naturally nearsighted and may benefit from glasses.
 But even if you don’t think your dog needs glasses to see better, some products can help protect your dog’s eyes from the elements.
 See our article about dog goggles and protective eyewear to learn more.